As an Amazon Associate I earn from qualifying purchases.

 Storage Instructions

-Cover the pie with plastic wrap or store individual slices in the fridge for up to 4 days.
+Cover the pie with plastic wrap and store in the fridge for up to 4 days.
 You can also freeze it, just let it thaw in the fridge.

 Don’t Forget!